Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 A strange thought.

 “Your people….aren’t ever going to give up your lifestyle, I think,” Hurt said.
 “You’re too much of the forest to leave it forever, and far too magnificently physical to ever give it up.
 And with the world as it is, maybe you shouldn’t anyway.
 Lord knows it can be a violent place, and…well, I am told you bring unique ability to the battlefield.”
 He clearly wasn’t happy with that bit, but quickly moved on.
-“Anyway, I think---I hope---there’s a happy medium where you can live as you are and still taste of the fruit, as we say.
+“Anyway, I think - I hope - there’s a happy medium where you can live as you are and still taste of the fruit, as we say.
 You’ve started that already with the forge.
 This library is another step in that process.”

 “...Humans really do have strange ideas.
 Given us so much, and still Giving.
 I know you don’t see it that way, but our people will.”